-Mindfulness, or paying attention to the present moment without judgment, has been shown to support students meet the academic demands and pressures of an increasingly changing and challenging world.
-21st century students must balance a wide array of responsibilities and make sense of vast amounts of easily accessible information that adults have never had to contend with.
-Understanding the diverse needs of New York City students requires educators to employ a variety of intentional strategies to support student academic and social-emotional needs.
-This course will support teachers in understanding and employing mindful strategies that help them be more responsive to their students’ social-emotional and instructional needs as well as help students develop 21st Century Skills.
-The course prepares educators to weave simple and effective mindfulness activities into their classroom on a daily basis.
+Mindfulness, or paying attention to the present moment without judgment, has been shown to support students to meet the academic demands and pressures of an increasingly stressful and challenging world.
+Understanding the diverse needs of students requires educators to employ a variety of intentional strategies to support student academic and social-emotional needs.
+This course will teach teachers to understand and use mindful strategies to become more responsive to their students’ social-emotional and instructional needs.
+Educators learn to implement simple and effective mindfulness activities into their classroom on a daily basis.